yangxvlin/comp90025-pmc-notes/README.md

   - s + p \* r: the execution time for a single processor
   - let s + r = 1 then S(p) = p + (1 - p) \* s
   - s = the time of sequential part in the code
-  - r = the time of parallel part in the code = 代码里的并行代码的时间
+  - r = the time of parallel part in the code on each p processors = 代码里的并行代码的时间
   - speedup keeps grows as p grows where s is a constant
     - i.e. optimistic because keeps adding processors will make it run faster where sequential part is negligible
 - > [2013s2 Q2 10marks] Explain in equations and/or words: speedup, Amdahl's law and Gustafon's law.
 Then analyse the below code in terms of speedup, Amdahl's law and Gustafon's law.